-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.90%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

 When we think of wellness, mental and physical health often come to mind first.
 Almost as important, however, is financial wellness, which can directly contribute to mental and physical health.
-Financial wellness encompasses financial health, financial well-being, and financial literacy.
-Having financial wellness translates into a person having a reasonable ability to meet their financial obligations, as well as the knowledge to manage their finances.
+Unfortunately, many Canadians struggle with financial stress.
+Many consumers lose sleep over their financial woes, and nearly half of Canadians say that a late paycheque would compromise their ability to meet their financial commitments.

-What is Financial Stress?
+What Is Financial Stress?

 Financial stress is fear, anxiety, and worry about one’s finances.
 There are many sources of financial stress, including general ones such as: